ShuYuHuang/video-handle-compress/README.md

 1. Add watermark to the clip (ffmpeg-python)
 2. Add title page to the front (MoviePy)
+3. Filter high frequency noise
+4. Normalize Volume
-3. Compress and export to mp4 with framerate = 30 fps (ffmpeg-python)
+5. Compress and export to mp4 with framerate = 30 fps (ffmpeg-python)

 ## Installation
 Star, fork and git clone this repo: